American foulbrood infected brood with sunken perforated cappings

 Inside the cell, the infected larva breaks down into a brown, sticky mass.
 As the remains dry, they form a hard scale lying along the lower wall of the cell.
 These scales are difficult for bees to remove and can remain infectious for a very long time, which is why suspect comb and equipment must not be moved between colonies.

 AFB can sometimes produce an unpleasant smell, but smell should never be used as the only guide.
 Some confirmed cases have little obvious odour.
-The more reliable signs are sunken or perforated cappings, brown larval remains, hard scales in old cells and an uneven brood pattern affecting sealed brood.
+More concerning signs include sunken or perforated cappings, brown larval remains, hard scales in old cells and an uneven brood pattern affecting sealed brood.

 The ropiness test